 Challah for Hunger (CfH) brings people together to bake and sell challah, to raise money and awareness for social justice.
 Our Vassar chapter bakes Challah every Wednesday afternoon and sells in the College Center each Thursday.
 Each sale helps us support international and local causes.
 We always welcome volunteers, so please come join us!
 And email us if you would like to get involved!

 CHOICE stands for Campus Health Organization for Information, Contraception, and Education.
 Our mission is to educate the campus about sexual health issues by distributing information about pregnancy, STIs, and contraception and to help to promote safer sex by providing free condoms, latex gloves, dental dams, and lubricant.
 We believe that safer sex and sexual health education are integral to creating a sexually healthy and informed student body here at Vassar.
-We have an email address (CHOICE@vassar.edu), and an AIM screen name (CHOICEatVassar) for people to request safer sex supplies (which are delivered to mailboxes) and confidentially and anonymously ask questions.
-The CHOICE office is located in the Jewett basement to the right of the elevator and is open to the entire Vassar community during office hours.
-Members of the organization sit every Tuesday and Thursday 9:00pm-9:30pm and Friday 3:00pm-3:30pm.
-CHOICE allows students to borrow a variety of books and videos in the organization's library that deal with topics like pregnancy, STIs, contraception, sexuality, and other sexual health concerns.
-Meetings are held every Sunday from 7:00pm-8:00pm.
+Email firstname.lastname@example.org to order safer sex supplies (please include your mailbox number) and to confidentially ask questions.
+Meetings are held every Sunday in the LGBTQ center at 7pm.
 CHOICE is a confidential and nonjudgmental organization.
-Student educators are selected on a volunteer basis.
+Check out our Facebook page - Choice at Vassar - for more updates and a list of the safer sex supplies that we offer.

 Anu Sopeyin, Stephanie Osei-Sarpong (email@example.com)